openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    // During compilation of B
    class B extends A { constructor () { super () } } // Default constructor added
    // And it leads to compile-time error as default constructor is not marked as throws
-   // but it call super() which throws
+   // but it calls super() which throws

 .. index::